Bentley Collingwood Hilliam: Early life

+Career

 Hilliam wrote most of the duo's songs, played the piano and sang in a "light, high tenor voice".
 The duo's only film appearance is in the prelude of the 1936 Tod Slaughter melodrama The Crimes of Stephen Hawke.
 He married Mona C Barrett-Lennard, his second wife, in December 1926 in Lambeth, London.

 Hilliam also wrote music and lyrics, such as Ladies of Leamington, and was musical director, for the stage play Buddies, and starred in his own concert-party shows, Flotsam's Follies, whose cast included a young Tony Hancock.